cs-namrata-mathur/widget-data-visualization/docs/usage.md

 4. In the **Title** field, specify the title of the graphical representation.
 5. From the **Data Source** field, select the **Get Live Data** option.
 6. From the **Source** drop-down list, select the module, whose text data is to be visualized in the Word Cloud chart.
 For our example, select **Alerts**.
 7. From the **Word Source** drop-down list, select the picklist or text field to group records in the selected module as a source for generating the Word Cloud.
-The chosen field’s data will determine the word frequency and size.
+The chosen field’s data will determine the size of the word.
 For example, **_Severity_**.
 8. (Optional) In the **Filter Criteria** field, add conditions (key) to filter data, ensuring only relevant records are retrieved for the visualization.
    To learn more about using the filter criteria, refer to the [Nested Filter](https://docs.fortinet.com/document/fortisoar/7.6.2/user-guide/207943/dashboards-templates-and-widgets#Nested-Filters) section of the FortiSOAR™ User Guide.
    ![Configuring Word Cloud Visualization with Alert Live Data](./res/WordCloud-edit-LiveData-01.png)